gnames/htindex/README.md

 # htindex

-The purpose of `htindex` is to create an index of scientific names in HathiTrust Digital Library.
+The purpose of `htindex` is to create an index of scientific names in [HathiTrust Digital Library].
 This library contains large amount of scientific literature (40% public, 60% private).
 This program will allow to add biodiversity information to their metadata.
 It will make possible to search their corpus by scientific names.